Policy last updated

 Planning tools

-- Schools mental health planning tool (staff login required) – this resource is a fillable PDF form that school staff will need to save to their computer before completing.
+- Schools mental health planning tool (PDF) (staff login – this resource is a fillable PDF form that school staff will need to save to their computer before completing.
 It is designed to help schools better understand the mental health and wellbeing needs of their students and to simplify their decision-making process for selecting items from the Menu

 - Mental health and wellbeing – provides expert guidance and resources on mental health and wellbeing promotion and support aimed at schools, their communities, health and wellbeing workforces and mental health practitioners